Certora/Documentation/docs/gambit/gambit.md

 }
 ```

-In addition to the specifying the command line arguments, you can list the
+In addition to specifying the command line arguments, you can list the
 specific {ref}`types of mutations <mutation-types>` that you want to apply, the
 specific functions you wish to mutate, and more.
 See {ref}`gambit-config` for
 more details, and [the `benchmark/config-jsons` directory][config-examples] for